bergren2/konigsberg/README.md

 several problems with a particular language, there will usually be advanced features such as test suites and libraries.

+> [!WARNING]
-I know this goes without saying, but **these are solutions**.
-You should really take a stab at the problems themselves before looking at this code.
+> I know this goes without saying, but **these are solutions**.
+You should really
+> take a stab at the problems themselves before looking at this code.

 ## Why multiple languages?